stashed/docs/docs/addons/nats/authentications/token/index.md

 From the above log, we can see the NATS server is ready to accept connections.

-### Insert Sample Data
+### Create Stream and Publish Messages

-Now, we are going to exec into the nats-box pod and and create some sample data.
+Now, we are going to exec into the nats-box pod, create a stream and publish some messages into it.

 ```bash
 ❯ kubectl get pod -n demo -l app=sample-nats-box